ltrgoddard/thesis/temp.markdown

 complex issue of human reproduction.
-Yet despite specifying ‘birth-control & modern demography’ as appropriate subjects for argument, Prynne seems to avoid engaging with the debate from any recognisable political position.[^264] What, for example, does he mean by ‘the sophistry of current welfare-economics’?
-This phrase seems to refer to the hot topic of ‘selectivity’, i.e. the proposed means-testing of some state benefits, and could, given the ambiguity of the hinge-word ‘current’, equally have been uttered from a right-wing, anti-welfare position as from a left-wing, statist one (or even from a more complex mixture of the two); indeed, the governing Labour Party was not itself in agreement over the issue.[^265] ‘Genetic servo-mechanisms’ is even more obscure: is Prynne referring to welfare policy, new methods of birth control (the female contraceptive pill became available through the National Health Service in 1961) or even abortion as ’servo-mechanisms’?—in other words, devices which use negative feedback to regulate the behaviour of systems, in this case presumably to control the population level.
-If he is, then what is his position on the ethical character of these mechanisms, and what does his use of the word ‘genetic’ imply about the agency of the human beings—primarily women—involved?[^266]
+Yet despite specifying ‘birth-control & modern demography’ as appropriate subjects for argument, Prynne seems to avoid engaging with the debate from any recognisable political position.[^263] What, for example, does he mean by ‘the sophistry of current welfare-economics’?
+This phrase seems to refer to the hot topic of ‘selectivity’, i.e. the proposed means-testing of some state benefits, and could, given the ambiguity of the hinge-word ‘current’, equally have been uttered from a right-wing, anti-welfare position as from a left-wing, statist one (or even from a more complex mixture of the two); indeed, the governing Labour Party was not itself in agreement over the issue.[^264] ‘Genetic servo-mechanisms’ is even more obscure: is Prynne referring to welfare policy, new methods of birth control (the female contraceptive pill became available through the National Health Service in 1961) or even abortion as ‘servo-mechanisms’?—in other words, devices which use negative feedback to regulate the behaviour of systems, in this case presumably to control the population level.
+If he is, then what is his position on the ethical character of these mechanisms, and what does his use of the word ‘genetic’ imply about the agency of the human beings—primarily women—involved?[^265]

 While the two phrases just considered are given as subjects which ‘we should work our way towards’, it is far from clear what Prynne intends